- ADA & FMLA Compliance

 |Admitted||2008, Florida; United States District Courts for the Northern, Middle and Southern Districts of Florida; United States Appeals' Courts for the Fourth and Eleventh Circuits|

-Christina Kennedy is an associate at Foley & Lardner LLP, where her practice focuses on complex commercial litigation, class and collective actions, and employment litigation.
+Christina Kennedy is an associate and litigation attorney at Foley & Lardner LLP, where her practice focuses on complex commercial litigation, class and collective actions, and employment litigation.
 She is a member of the firm's Business Litigation & Dispute Resolution and Labor & Employment Practices.

 Ms. Kennedy received her bachelor's degree in political science, with minors in environmental and international studies, from the Wake Forest University (B.A., cum laude, 2005), where she studied abroad in Vienna, Austria.